JulienKhlt/TD_log_Project/extensions/vscode/README.md

 1. `npm install`
 1. `cd client/ && npm install`
-1. Change pythonPath and serverPath in `client/extension.ts` to point to the location of the server and a python installation where requirements are installed.
+1. Change projectRoot in `client/extension.ts` to point to the location of the root of the project. (it works if you don't move the extension)

-## Run Example
+## Run Client

 1. Open this directory in VS Code
 1. Open debug view (`ctrl + shift + D`)
-1. Select `Server + Client` and press `F5`
+1. Select `Client` and press `F5`